Mark Hofmann: Bombings

 In an effort to buy more time, Hofmann began constructing bombs.
 On October 15, 1985, he first killed document collector Steven Christensen (as well as injuring a secretary in the leg with shrapnel).
 (Note: Steven Christensen was the son of a locally prominent clothier, Mac Christensen, founder of the Utah-area Mr. Mac clothing stores.)
 Later the same day, a second bomb killed Kathy Sheets, the wife of Christensen's former employer.
 (Note: On the afternoon following the bombings, Hofmann met with LDS Church apostle Dallin H. Oaks about the McLellin collection, a meeting which fellow document collector Brent Metcalfe believed had religious significance to Hofmann.
 "He's just killed two people.
 And what does he do?
 He goes down to the church office building and meets with Dallin Oaks.
 I can't even imagine the rush, given Hofmann's frame of reference, that this would have given him.
 To be standing there in front of one of God's appointed apostles, after murdering two people, and this person doesn't hear any words from God, doesn't intuit a thing.
 For Hofmann that must have been an absolute rush.
 He had pulled off the ultimate spoof against God.")
 As Hofmann had intended, police initially suspected that the bombings were related to the impending collapse of an investment business of which Sheets's husband, J. Gary Sheets, was the principal and Christensen his protégé.

 The following day, Hofmann himself was severely injured when a bomb exploded in his Toyota MR2.
+He later claimed this was a suicide attempt, however this was disputed by prosecutors.

 Although police quickly focused on Hofmann as the suspect in the bombings, some of his business associates went into hiding, fearing they might also become victims.